FAQs

 Do not attend A&E for anything other than a serious emergency – patients are triaged in order of severity, so you’ll likely wait for 8 hours to be seen, and you will be taking valuable resources away from those who need it most.

 If you need to see a doctor more routinely you can make an appointment with a private GP (general practitioner).
-Students often use DocTap as you can usually get an appointment the same day (sometimes witin the hour!).
+Students often use DocTap as you can usually get an appointment the same day (sometimes within the hour!).
 They have various clinics over London.
 You will have to pay for this up front and claim back on your GEO insurance, but although a private clinic, the appointment fees are much less than the USA.
 Generally speaking, people in the UK do not go to a specialist straight away.
 Instead they head to the GP first and they will refer you to a specialist if necessary.

 Pharmacists in the UK train for 5 years and are highly regarded medical professionals.
 If you’ve got a minor problem, see a pharmacist first.
 They can’t issue most prescriptions (you’d need to see a GP for that) but they can offer excellent advice and often have stronger medicines ‘over the counter’ than you can get ‘off the shelf’.